Sunrise at WIPP

 Waste Isolation Pilot Plant

-The Waste Isolation Pilot Plant (WIPP) is the world’s only licensed and operating deep geologic repository for transuranic nuclear waste disposal.
+The Waste Isolation Pilot Plant (WIPP) is the nation’s only licensed and operating deep geologic repository for transuranic nuclear waste disposal.
 Sandia supports activities including modifications to the repository’s operating permits, periodic recertifications of the repository, modifications to the repository’s operating permits, and on-going monitoring of the repository performance against regulatory requirements.
-Building on a forty-five-year history with WIPP, Sandia is now engaged in shaping technical solutions to national nuclear waste management challenges that go well beyond disposal of transuranic waste.
+Building on a fifty year history with WIPP, Sandia is now engaged in shaping technical solutions to national nuclear waste management challenges that go well beyond disposal of transuranic waste.

 Defining Transuranic Waste